ElektraInitiative/libelektra/doc/COMPILE.md

   (e.g. an empty value).
   See [kdb-mount(1)](/doc/help/kdb-mount.md).

-By default nearly all plugins are added.
-Only experimental plugins will be omitted:
+By default CMake adds nearly all plugins if the dependencies are present.
+Only experimental plugins will be omitted by default:

 ```sh
 -DPLUGINS="ALL;-EXPERIMENTAL"